-Lima in Concord, California, serves authentic dishes from Peru, a country whose rich and diverse culinary legacy has taken the global gastronomic community by storm in recent years.
+Lima, a Peruvian restaurant i n Concord, California, serves authentic dishes from Peru, whose rich and diverse culinary legacy has taken the global gastronomic community by storm in recent years.
 The eatery offers an indoor dining room and seating in a delightful patio.

 Peru has emerged as a culinary superstar in recent years, so I was thrilled to learn that Visit Concord had procured a dining voucher for me to dine at one of Concord’s most popular Peruvian restaurants.

 To be honest, I was surprised that Concord – which is located roughly 35 miles east of San Francisco – had even one Peruvian restaurant, but when I tried googling it, I came up with at least four restaurants serving food from the South American culinary super star.